Tremainm/AStarAlgorithm/README.md

 # AStarAlgorithm Project

 The A Star Algorithm (A* Algorithm) is a pathfinding and graph traversal algorithm used to find the shortest path between a start node and a goal node.
 It is commonly used by Google Maps and in many tower defense games.

 ## Week 1
-- talk about initial research of understanding (links to relevant sources)
-- talk about initial setup of grid (SS of code and terminal output)
-- talk about making project OO style (SS of code layout)

 ### Initial Research

 To begin the project, I started by looking at the GeeksforGeeks link that Michelle linked on moodle.
 - https://www.geeksforgeeks.org/dsa/a-search-algorithm/<br>